National Cancer Institute

 With respect to dietary factors that may increase cancer risk, the strongest evidence in the World Cancer Research Fund and American Institute for Cancer Research (WCRF/AICR) report was for drinking alcohol.
 The evidence was judged to be “convincing” that drinking alcohol increased the risk of cancers of the mouth, esophagus, breast, and colorectum (the latter in men).
 Further, the evidence was judged to be “probable” that drinking alcohol increased the risk of liver cancer and colorectal cancer (CRC) (the latter in women).

 In relation to human cancer, diets reflect the sum total of a complex mixture of exposures, as demonstrated by the examples of fruit/vegetable intake and alcohol consumption.
 No dietary factors appear to be uniformly relevant to all forms of cancer.
-(Refer to the PDQ summaries on Breast Cancer Prevention; Colorectal Cancer Prevention; Lung Cancer Prevention; Esophageal Cancer Prevention; Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers Prevention; and Liver [Hepatocellular] Cancer Prevention for more information.)
+For more information, see the following PDQ summaries:

 A growing body of epidemiologic evidence suggests that people who are more physically active have a lower risk of certain malignancies than those who are more sedentary.
 The evidence was judged to be “probable” that physical activity was associated with lower risk of postmenopausal breast cancer and endometrial cancer.
 As with the dietary factors described above, physical activity seems to play a more prominent role in selected malignancies.
 The inverse associations observed for selected malignancies make this a promising area for cancer prevention research, particularly because causal associations have not been established.
 The excess risk of many cancers seen with obesity, in combination with evidence to suggest that physical activity is inversely associated with at least a few cancers, raises the hypothesis that energy balance may influence cancer risk.
-(Refer to the PDQ summaries on Breast Cancer Prevention; Colorectal Cancer Prevention; and Endometrial Cancer Prevention for more information.)
+For more information, see Breast Cancer Prevention; Colorectal Cancer Prevention; and Endometrial Cancer Prevention.

 A recent analysis of the long-running Nurses' Health Study and Health Professionals Follow-up Study estimated the proportions of cancer cases and deaths in the U.S. population on the basis of adoption of a low-risk lifestyle (characterized by being a never-smoker or former smoker, drinking alcohol moderately or not at all, having a BMI between 18.5 and 27.5, and meeting the 2008 Physical Activity Guidelines for Americans).
 One major weakness of the study was that its premise assumed the causality of the nonsmoking risk factors.
 The analysis was further weakened by using self-reported measures of diet and alcohol use, and by measuring only leisure-time (rather than all) physical activity.
 Also, the authors did not present the effects of the nonsmoking risk factors after accounting for smoking.
 This analysis and others with similar weaknesses should therefore be interpreted cautiously.